elginbeloy/PyProduct/README.md

 ## OMBot (OMS Interaction)

-OMBot aims to encapsulate the OMS checkout process into a single bot that can go through checkout on a variaty of sites using cached xpaths (similar to the spider).
+OMBot aims to encapsulate the OMS checkout process into a single bot that can go through checkout on a variety of sites using cached xpaths (similar to the spider).
 Again, auto xpath generation is vital here but still a WIP.

 # Core ToDo's